The Japanese Spitz is sometimes referred to as a cloud dog.

 - 10-23 lbs

 The Japanese Spitz is a playful, spirited breed, clothed in luxurious all-white fur.
-Although records of its development were destroyed in World War II, these dogs were first bred in early 20th century Japan by crossing several other spitz-type dogs together.
-The spitz is generally defined by a set of physical characteristics and relationships rather than its particular grouping (like herding, toy, or working group).
+Although records of its origin were destroyed in World War II, these dogs were first bred in early 20th century Japan, a cross between several other spitz-like dogs.
+The spitz is generally defined by a set of physical characteristics and relationships rather than particular grouping (like herding, toy, or working group).

 See all of our expert product reviews.

-The Japanese Spitz has many physical hallmarks of the spitz-type: a luxurious double coat of white fur, triangle-shaped ears, a curled tail, a long, pointed snout, and an athletic or muscular body.
+The Japanese Spitz has many physical hallmarks of common spitz: a luxurious double coat of white fur, triangle-shaped ears, a curled tail, a pointed snout, and an athletic or muscular body.
 This breed bears a very strong resemblance to the Samoyed, the American Eskimo Dog, and the white Pomeranian.
-While still poorly known in the United States, they make great companions around the home.
+While still fairly new to the United States, they have been welcomed as great family companions.

 3 pros and cons of owning a Japanese Spitz